Sonnet 358

-When love is purchased, is sweet virtue lost,
+And when love’s purchased, is sweet virtue lost,

-Lest angels fall from heaven or rise from hell.
+Lest angels fall from heaven, or rise from hell.

 Perhaps the glint of gold makes women blind